 A good ATA system like the one Time & Pay provides will significantly facilitate verification and approval of time sheets.
 This will eliminate inefficient work while also freeing managers to work on other tasks.

 Fewer Inquiries to the HR Department

 A good ATA system will provide useful information, traditionally requested from the HR or payroll departments, to those individuals with employee self-service.
-By making this information available on-line, your HR and payroll depts. will spend less time answering employee inquiries.
+By making this information available on-line, your HR and payroll departments will spend less time answering employee inquiries.
 A good ATA system will make the following information readily available: